poteishan/21-Days-GFG/1-Explore World/Readme.md

-Project Name: Explore World: Tourism Portal for Trip Planning This Project is based on booking the package for traveller, the website named **Explore World**
+Project Name: Explore World: Tourism Portal for Trip Planning

+Description: This Project is based on booking the package for traveller and tourist for seamlesssly booking, without any hassle

 It has key features like